florenceasitwas/site/maps.md

 <p align="center"><i>Image courtesy of Harvard Libraries</i></p>
 <br/>
 -->

+## About the Data

+The query service (the magnifying glass icon) in ArcGIS searches our dataset of nearly 2000 artworks.
+The data has been compiled by the FLAW team and contains 30 descriptive fields for each image.
+A key feature is the ability to search by multiple iconographic descriptors.

+We are in the process of migrating our data to Wikidata.

-## About
+## About the Map
 Mark Rosen, [Buonsignori Map of 1584](https://florenceasitwas.wlu.edu/sources/buonsignori-biography1.html)

 This is our in-progress, two dimensional map of Florence using Buonsignori's 1584 map of Florence; you can find more information about that in the link above.

-Image courtesy of Harvard Libraries
+Image courtesy of Harvard Libraries.

 ## How to Use
   + Click and drag to pan across the map, and click + or - in the top left to change the scale.